Tulsa Wrongful Termination Attorney

 Wrongful termination claims are extremely complex and have many administrative, procedural and timing requirements.
 Any rights that you have to bring a wrongful termination lawsuit may be affected by your employment contract.
 If you believe that you were wrongfully terminated, you will likely need to exhaust potential administrative remedies before filing a wrongful termination lawsuit.
 There are strict time constraints for filing an administrative claim which are shorter than the statute of limitations for filing a worker’s compensation lawsuit, so it is important to consult with an experienced Oklahoma wrongful termination attorney promptly.

-While the law office of Jeff Nix, offers “Big Firm Quality” legal services, we provide the personal attention and close relationship that is necessary when someone has been wrongfully terminated.
-I care about YOU.
-When clients are subject to wrongful discharge, Jeff Nix knows that it can impose immense hardships on you and your family.
-The Oklahoma wrongful termination law firm of Jeff Nix does not represent employers or unions because we are committed to providing personalized attention to each individual client.
+While the law office of Boettcher & Lobaugh, offer “Big Firm Quality” legal services, we provide the personal attention and close relationship that is necessary when someone has been wrongfully terminated.
+We care about YOU.
+When clients are subject to wrongful discharge, Boettcher & Lobaugh know that it can impose immense hardships on you and your family.
+The Oklahoma wrongful termination law firm of Boettcher & Lobaugh does not represent employers or unions because we are committed to providing personalized attention to each individual client.
 We have a firmly established reputation for providing innovative solutions to legal problems and persuasive advocacy on behalf of clients.
-If you believe that you have been the victim of wrongful discharge or wrongful termination in Tulsa or anywhere in Oklahoma, call today at (918) 587-3193.
+If you believe that you have been the victim of wrongful discharge or wrongful termination in Tulsa or anywhere in Oklahoma, Email Boettcher & Lobaugh or call (918) 587-3193 today.